 Sara Bartolino Krachman serves as the Co-Founder & Executive Director of Transforming Education (TransformEd), a non-profit that supports educators and school systems in equipping students with the mindsets, skills, and habits they need to succeed.
 Sara is responsible for setting the organization’s strategy, building internal capacity, fundraising, and building new partnerships.
 Prior to founding TransformEd, Sara was a Senior Associate within The Parthenon Group’s Education Practice, where she worked with leading national foundations, large urban school districts, and state departments of education on strategic planning and implementation of systems change efforts.
 Before joining Parthenon, Sara served as Vice President of Operations for INeedAPencil, a provider of free online SAT preparation to low-income students.
 Sara earned her A.B. in Government from Harvard University, where she was elected to Phi Beta Kappa.
 In 2015, she was named a Finalist for the Young Professional Excellence Award, which honors an emerging nonprofit professional who has made a significant contribution to their organization through their effectiveness, dedication, perseverance, innovative thinking, and interpersonal skills.

 Katie Buckley | Director of Research and Assessment

 Richard Fournier | Director of District Partnerships

 Richard Fournier is Director of District Partnerships and leads TransformEd’s work in facilitating the integration of Mindsets, Essential Skills, and Habits into practice in schools and districts.
 Richard began his career as a high school history teacher and soccer coach.
-He worked as a research associate and technical assistance associate for eight years at Education Development Center (EDC), and later as a project scholar for the University of Virginia’s Institute for Advanced Studies in Culture.
-He has consulted and conducted research for K12 and higher education institutes, and worked in policy and practice on several education topics, including leadership studies, teacher evaluation, STEM, character and citizenship education, and English Language Learners.
-Richard is currently a teaching fellow at Harvard University’s School of Education, and an adjunct faculty member at Lasell College, and is working on his dissertation on principal leadership to complete his doctorate at Boston University where he has been a Dean’s fellow the last four years.
+He worked as a research associate and technical assistance associate for eight years at Education Development Center (EDC), and later as a project scholar for the University of Virginia’s Institute for Advanced Studies in Culture, where he studied character and citizenship in high schools around the U.S. Richard is currently a teaching fellow at Harvard University’s School of Education, and an adjunct faculty member at Lasell College, and is working on his doctoral dissertation on principal leadership to complete his doctorate at Boston University where he has been a Dean’s fellow the last four years.
 He holds a Massachusetts superintendent license, a certification in program evaluation, an Ed.M from Boston University and a B.A. in History from the University of Maine.

 Akira Gutierrez | Manager of Research-Practice Integration